dallaszkorben/diy-greenwall/Wiki/SensorStation/sensorStation.md

 ### GET /distance
 Measure the distance (HCSR04) - taking 1 sample only - and gives back it in json format.
-If the  sonar module is not connected, it gives back EMPTY ("") value
+If the  sonar sensor is not connected, it gives back EMPTY ("") value
 ```sh
 pi@raspberrypi:~ $ curl -s --request GET http://192.168.50.101:80/distance
 {"distance": "7.21"}
 ```

 ### GET /all/actual
-Measures all measurable quntities - if the modules are connected - and gives back all results in one request
+Measures all measurable quntities, from the connected sensors, and gives back the results in one request
 ```sh
 pi@raspberrypi:~ $ curl -s --request GET http://192.168.50.101:80/all/actual
 {"temperature": "24.20","humidity": "45.70","pressure": "102549.00","distance": "7.62",}
 ```

 ### GET /all/aggregated
-The ESP module continously collects all measurable quantities, calculates the average values and store them.
+The ESP module continously collects all measurable quantities from the sensors, calculates the average values and store them.
 This request gives back the stored average values.
 The point is that in this request there is NO measurement.
 ```sh
 pi@raspberrypi:~ $ curl -s --request GET http://192.168.50.101:80/all/aggregated